finmath/finmath-lib/src/site/markdown/codingconventions.md

 ## Design Principles

+### Implementation against Interfaces

+The library is developed to allow users to focus on its interfaces.
+Code should implement against an interface (e.g., the left hand side of an assignment should be an interface).

 ### Naming, Code is Documentation

 Class names, member names and variable names are as descriptive as possible (feasible).